Have you taken some quality time to review your current marketing efforts?

 Take a few minutes to confirm that all content marketing tools that you’re currently paying for are worth the money you’re investing.
-These (sometimes small monthly) fees can add up fast, and if there are some that no longer serve you, it could be time to kick them to the curb.
+These (sometimes small monthly) fees can add up fast, and if there are some that no longer serve you, it’s time to kick them to the curb.

-Also with many of these tools, you usually get a discount if you pay for them on annually instead of monthly.
-Once you’ve accessed which tools are best for you, it might be time to switch the payments to annual terms to save some money.
+Also, with many of these tools, you usually get a discount if you pay for them annually instead of monthly.
+Once you’ve assessed which tools are best for you, consider switching from monthly to annual payments, and you’ll save yourself some money.

 Marketing Tools Checkup:

-- Are you paying for any marketing tools that are not giving you a return on investment that makes them worth keeping?
+- Are you paying for any marketing tools that are not giving you a return on investment and aren’t worth keeping?

-- Are there any marketing tools out there that would be worth the investment?
+- Are there any marketing tools out there that would be worth your investment?

-- Are there any marketing tools that you regularly use that you should pay for annually instead of monthly to save money?
+Are there any marketing tools you regularly use that you should pay for annually instead of monthly to save money?

 - 6 Top Tools to Transform Your Content Marketing